liamtlr/CV/README.md

 ---

-Having recently exited management consulting before being promoted past a point of no return, I'm now looking a junior developer role.
-To make this happen, I've recently completed the elite MakersAcademy coding bootcamp.
+Having recently exited management consulting before being promoted past a point of no return, I'm now looking for a junior developer role.
+To make this happen, I've recently completed the Makers Academy coding bootcamp.
 This has given me the skills to produce test-driven applications, utilising a variety of programming languages and supporting technologies, through a self-led approach to learning.
 I try to be a good person that people like to have around.

 ---